 - Step #3: Next, position the new skateboard wheel on a flat surface, pressing the skateboard bearing into the new wheel’s hole until it snaps into place.
 The outside edges of the skateboard bearing should flush inside the bottom edge of the skateboard wheel.

 - Step #4: Insert the spacer into the rear of the wheel.

 - Step #5: Insert the skateboard bearings into the back of the wheel by repeating step 3.
 The skateboard wheel is placed on the axle with the skateboard bearings in place.

 - Step #6: Next, slide the washer on the axle, going through both spacer and bearings.

 - Step #7: The second washer is slide onto the axle outside the wheel.

-- Step #8: Tighten your axle nut firmly but avoid over tightening, allowing the wheels to spin freely.
+- Step #8: Tighten your axle nut firmly but avoid over-tightening, allowing the wheels to spin freely.

 The best skateboard wheels are the Ricta Clouds 78a Skateboard Wheel because it is smooth-rolling and incredibly fast.
-It works on the roughest of surfaces, feeling like a smooth warehouse flooring with a modern shape which is not bulky or heavy.
+It works on the roughest of surfaces, feeling like a smooth warehouse flooring with a modern shape that is not bulky or heavy.
 It’s suited for cruising and filming.
 You’ll love the quieter wheels for riding around and fantastic tricks.
 You can get anywhere using these wheels without getting rattled by every bump or pushing every time.